shijugm/pcf/Readme.txt

 SQLLITE setup
     create new database  : sqlite3 pcf.db
-    place the db file in the data folder.
+    connect to an existing sqlitedb from the terminal using - sqlite3 pcf.db place the db file in the data folder.
 Or update the database path in the connection module